yunfeilongpoly/yunfeilongpoly.github.io/index.md

 </nav>

 <h1> Motto </h1>
-The combination of NLP and Mental Health would make you happier!
+The combination of NLP and Health research would make you happier!

 <h1><a href="personalprofile.html">About my self</a></h1>
 Born in middlesouth China, Leave home at 13, Love reading,coding, and traveling.
 Try to learn from both humanity and science.